 Sun Country Airlines is an ultra-low-cost airline based in Minneapolis, Minnesota.
 It operates scheduled and charter flights to destinations across the United States, Canada, Mexico, Central America, and the Caribbean.
 It also operates cargo flights for Amazon Air.

 Yes.
-Sun Country Airlines went public on March 17, 2021, and trades on the NASDAQ Global Select Market under the symbol SNCY.
+Sun Country went public on March 17, 2021, on the NASDAQ Global Select Market under the ticker SNCY.
+Its shares stopped trading on NASDAQ on May 13, 2026, when Allegiant completed its acquisition and Sun Country was taken private as part of the combined company.